philipfabianek/cuda-patterns/README.md

 Noteworthy projects include:

 - **`17-parallel-histogram-hybrid`**: An optimized histogram kernel using shared memory, thread coarsening and sequential memory access via a grid-stride loop.
 Hyperparameters were finetuned with an automated grid search.
 The result is a ~1,000x speedup over single-threaded CPU implementation.
 - **`21-prefix-sum-general`**: A scalable, multi-block parallel prefix sum (inclusive scan) implementation.
 It uses a hierarchical two phase approach (up-sweep and down-sweep) to build and traverse a reduction tree.
-The result is a ~30x speedup over a single-threaded CPU implementation.
+The result is a ~30x speedup over the inherently serial single-threaded CPU implementation.
+- **`29-potential-map-coarsened`**: An electrostatic potential map kernel optimized by combining micro-optimizations with a thread coarsening strategy that reuses intermediate calculations.
+This approach, along with careful hyperparameter tuning, resulted in a ~12,000x speedup over a naive single-threaded CPU implementation.

 ## Building the Projects